santiago-a-serrano/robust_physics_constrained_nn/README.md

 You can later activate any of the two environments with

 ```
+deactivate # Run this previously to deactivate the current environment
 source environment_path/bin/activate # Unix/Linux/macOS
 environment_path\Scripts\activate # Windows
 ```

 ## Usage